kibria-khandaker/LavLossCalculation/README.md

 ## Usage

 1. Open `index.html` in a web browser.
-2. Use "Add Row to Column 1" or "Add Row to Column 2" buttons to add rows.
+2. Use "Add More Positive Value : Column 1" or "Add More Nagative Value: Column 2" buttons to add rows.
 3. Enter numeric values in the input fields.
 4. Switch between Real-Time Mode or After-Calculate Mode using the toggle switch.
 5. In After-Calculate Mode, click the "Calculate" button to see the result and row colors.